-- Smoking reduction, cutting down the cigarettes smoked per day, is a common strategy for smokers to mitigate the financial and health effects of smoking and to move towards smoking cessation.
-It is particularly appealing for smokers who cannot or will not stop. - Evidence from the UK suggests that over 50% of the smoking population currently report that they are attempting to reduce their cigarette consumption.
+- Smoking reduction, cutting down the cigarettes smoked per day, is a common strategy for people who smoke to mitigate the financial and health effects of smoking and to move towards smoking cessation.
+It is particularly appealing for people who cannot or will not stop. - Evidence from the UK suggests that over 50% of the smoking population currently report that they are attempting to reduce their cigarette consumption.